-Commercial Express Review Criteria
+Commercial Paper Walk-Thru and Electronic Express Review Criteria

 - The project is an interior alteration in an existing commercial building

-- The project work area is only on one floor of the building (multi-level alterations may be submitted as commercial express permits as separate, single floor submissions)
+- The project work area is only on one floor of the building

 Commercial Review Process (Express and Route-Through)

-- Permits are started and issued at the Inspection Services Department (ISD), located on the 10th floor of Courthouse Plaza, 2100 Clarendon Blvd.
+- Permits are started and issued at the Inspection Services Division (ISD), located on the 10th floor of Courthouse Plaza, 2100 Clarendon Blvd.
 Commercial express and route-through permits may be submitted electronically through Arlington’s ePlan Review portal.
 Learn more about the electronic plan submission process.

-- Upon receipt of your ePlan submission, an ISD specialist will enter the application information and generate a permit number for the plans.
+- Upon receipt of your ePlan Review submission, an ISD specialist will enter the application information and generate a permit number for the plans.

-- Commercial route-through permits require a filing fee equal to 35% of the total building permit review fee before review begins.
+- Commercial route-through permits require a filing fee equal to 35% of the total building permit review fee before the review begins.
 If plans need to be reviewed by the Health Department (DHS), a fee is required.
 No filing fee is required for commercial express permits.

 - Electronic notifications will be sent to applicants informing them of fees due and plan submission routing.